cicada04/aniwebxr/README.md

 # aniwebxr
-This is first webxr project of animals animation
+This is first webxr project